 Text is often italicized in order to stress a word or phrase, quote a speaker, or introduce a term.
-Italic type slants slightly to the right, and depending on the font, may have cursive swashes and flourishes.
+Italic text slants slightly to the right, and depending on the font, may have cursive swashes and flourishes.

 You can emphasize (aka italicize) a word or phrase by enclosing it in a single pair of underscores (e.g.,